 - Wildplant Rescue (Katoomba) rescue wild plants from building construction in the Blue Mountains and propagate native species of local provenance.
 They are volunteer run and the nursery is open Fridays and Saturdays 10am-1pm.

-- The Wildflower Place (Erina Heights) on the Central Coast, mentioned by Paul in the comments, has an inviting native plants nursery and looks well worth a visit.
+- The Wildflower Meadow (Erina Heights) on the Central Coast, mentioned by Paul in the comments, has an inviting native plants nursery and looks well worth a visit.
 Since 2023 it is under new ownership and was previously known as The Wildflower Place.

 - Canberra Native Nursery (Mitchell) sell their stock at the Capital Region Farmers Market at Canberra Showground every Sunday morning.
 They specialise in growing the drought-hardy natives suited to Canberra’s dry climate and their stocklists are available on their Facebook page under ‘Menu’.